 - certain baked goods, such as some cookies and muffins

 Eating fish and other foods that contain omega-3 fatty acids may also help lower your LDL levels.
 For example, salmon, mackerel, and herring are rich sources of omega-3s.
 Walnuts, almonds, ground flax seeds, and avocados also contain omega-3s.
-Discover other foods that may help lower your cholesterol levels.

 Dietary cholesterol is found in animal products, such as meat, eggs, and dairy.
 To help treat high cholesterol, your doctor may encourage you to limit your intake of high-cholesterol foods.